boguckicollection/kartoteka/README.md

 If no such column is found, the merged output adds an `ilość` column with the calculated totals.
 The exporter names the first image column `images 1` and the importer accepts both `image1` and `images 1` when loading existing files.
+All unique `warehouse_code` values from the merged rows are preserved and joined with semicolons so you can still locate every individual card after deduplication.

 ### Cache
 Every time you press **Zapisz i dalej**, the entered values are stored in a